hemilabs/heminetwork/cmd/tbcd/README.md

 ## ⚙️ Runtime Settings

-`tbcd` is **designed to be run in cloud environments**, as such it only uses environment variables for runtime settings.
+`tbcd` is **designed to be run in cloud environments**, as such it uses environment variables for runtime settings.

-They can either be exported or included in the evocation of the binary.

 To see a full list of runtime settings, execute `tbcd` with the **`--help`** flag: